DegreeWorks FAQs

 Yes.

-On the Audits tab, click on the Class History link at the top for a list of courses taken at UGA as well as transfer courses.
+On the Audit page, click on the Class History from the dropdown in the kebab menu at the top for a list of courses taken at UGA as well as transfer courses.

 Please ask your advisor for assistance.
 The first step is to clarify what information you believe is wrong.
 These are the most common problems and courses of action: